 These welcome bonuses aren’t quite as generous as their Chase alternatives, though these cards are generally also a bit easier to get approved for.

-- The American Express® Business Gold Card has a $295 annual fee that’s waived for the first year
+- The American Express® Business Gold Card has a $295 annual fee (Rates & Fees)

 - The Blue Business Plus Credit Card has no annual fee (Rates & Fees)